 So this year the other obstacle that you may encounter is with digestive issues such as bowel problems (diarrhoea, constipation, or haemorrhoids); gas or bloating; food allergies or sensitivities; reflux or heartburn; managing blood sugar stability; or issues with weight gain or weight loss for example.

 Food is our main source of energy.
 If you are not eating quality, seasonal foods that are right for your body type or if you’re not able to digest well you may have difficulty with fatigue, especially finding it hard to wake up in the morning.
 From a Chinese body clock perspective, the digestive system is strongest in the morning between 7am and 9am.
 If you have digestive issues then early mornings tend to be the hardest.
-To help strengthen your digestion and boost your energy, start the day with a warm, nourishing breakfast, it really is the most important meal of the day.
+To help strengthen your digestion and improve your energy levels, start the day with a warm, nourishing breakfast, it really is the most important meal of the day.
 Ideally you should eat breakfast like a king, lunch like a prince (11am-1pm), and dinner like a pauper (5pm-7pm) for optimal energy and digestion.
 Taking time to enjoy your meals with friends and family can be especially nourishing.

 If you are struggling with any of these issues or are wanting to re energise then a course of acupuncture and/or Chinese herbs may be just what you need to help you get back on track.
 If you want some great ideas on what to eat watch some of my food as medicine webinars.